 Soil will be susceptible to contamination from various sources during the construction and operational phases of the project.
 The main sources of contamination are typically those places along the handling and processing of products where liquid waste and hazardous material can escape into the soil.
 These are commonly associated with the transport, handling and storage of such materials and the potential threat of releases and spills into the ground.
-These include, for example, fuel spills, industrial wastewater and sanitary wastewater spills, oils and lubricants leaks or washed-off by rainwater.
+These include, for example, Heat Transfer Fluid (HTF), fuel spills, industrial wastewater and sanitary wastewater spills, oils and lubricants leaks or washed-off by rainwater.

 Considering that the site is a greenfield and no commercial or industrial activities are located in close proximity to the site.
 Due to the previous land uses onsite (passage on foot and pastoral activities) there is no reason to believe that hydrocarbon contamination of soils could be problematic.
 No evidence of hydrocarbon spills was identified during the different site surveys.
 Soil sampling and analysis was carried out for heavy metals and the results indicate that the soils onsite are not contaminated.
-The data obtained will be used for comparative assessment purposes in the event of a spill or leak to verify that remediation was successfully completed and for cumulative assessment purposes over the lifetime operation of the plant.